mkiser/WTFJHT/guide/internet-security.md

 ## Summary

-There's no silver bullet when it comes to internet security.
-And, the above isn't a comprehensive list – [there's a lot more](https://privacytoolsio.github.io/privacytools.io/){:target="_blank"}.
+The above isn't a comprehensive list – [there's a lot more you could do](https://privacytoolsio.github.io/privacytools.io/){:target="_blank"} – and there's no silver bullet when it comes to internet security.
+Nerds will point out that this guide falls woefully short in a lot of ways.

 If you want to take a few more actions to ensure you're more secure, check out [Get Safe](https://www.letsgetsafe.org/){:target="_blank"}.